THE WORLD’S BIGGEST ‘OPEN AIR’ FOOTBALL MUSEUM IS NOW OPEN

 And, of course, Football is today viewed by a global audience?
-Would this audience have 24/7 access to Football without the inventions of the Television and Telephone?
+Would this audience have 24/7 access to football without the inventions of the Television and Telephone?
 Both invented by the genius of Scots.

 This is the most important football heritage site on the planet.
 Not what you would expect, but it is exactly ONE SQUARE MILE.

-Here is our first tour covering the middle of ‘Football’s Square Mile’.
+Our first tour covering the middle of ‘Football’s Square Mile’.

 Click this link to find out more and find out our next Tour Dates to book with our Partner Glasgow Football Tour: